 Detect Fecal Contamination in Surface Waters

-Simple field tests for drinking, recreational and shellfish waters
+Simple field tests for E. coli and ESBL E. coli

-Fecal contamination of surface waters can come from wastewater plants, sewage overflows, agricultural runoff, on-site septic systems, domestic and wild animal manure, storm runoff, improper boat waste disposal and ill or unsanitary swimmers.
+Fecal contamination of surface waters originates from human, domestic, agricultural and industrial sources such as wastewater plants, sewage overflows, agricultural runoff, on-site septic systems, domestic and wild animal manure, storm runoff, improper boat waste disposal and ill or unsanitary swimmers.

 E. coli outbreaks in fresh recreational waters are serious.
 County and state health departments regularly test for E. coli in fresh recreational waters to comply with regulations and avoid widespread illness.
 The U.S. EPA recommends E. coli as the best indicator of health risk in fresh recreational waters.

 AMR ESBL E. coli test kits provide either Most Probable Number (MPN) or Colony Forming Units (CFU) test results.

 E. coli + Total Coliforms test kits provide either Presence/Absence or Most Probable Number (MPN) test results.

 Field Kits combine Aquagenx microbial tests with chemical and physical tests and equipment.